JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

     * Byte array (possibly produced by a different filter)
     * Base64-encoded byte array

-* **Algorithm**: Select the algorithm used to sign.
+* **Algorithm**: Select the algorithm used to protect the token.

 * **Use Key ID (kid)**: Selecting this checkbox will ad a `kid` header parameter to the JOSE header part of the token.
-The `kid` header parameter is a hint indicating which shared key was used to secure the JWS.
+The `kid` header parameter is a hint indicating which public/private key pair was used to secure the JWS.
 This value can be defined as a static string or a selector expression.

 ## JWT Verify filter